spaacecats/tera-data/README.md

 TERA.
 It is intended to be platform agnostic, with details on the file formats explained below.

-The current, known open source parsers are:
+The currently known open source parsers are:
 - JavaScript (Node): [tera-data-parser](https://github.com/meishuu/tera-data-parser-js)

 ## Mappings